justinnoor/pfhowto/README.md

 ### Traffic normalization

 *Traffic normalization* is a broad term that refers to the handling of various packet discrepancies.
 Packets often arrive fragmented, with erroneous TCP flag combinations, or with bogus IP addresses (spoofed).
-Some of these issues originate from malicious actors, others are the result of the many implementations of the *TCP/IP protocol* suite.
+Some of these issues originate from malicious actors, others are a by-product of the many implementations of the *TCP/IP protocol* suite.

 ### Scrubbing